kjanparvari/ie-ecommerce-back/README.md

 This project is part of the **Internet Engineering course**.
 The frontend repository can be found [here]([URL-to-frontend-repo](https://github.com/kjanparvari/ie-ecommerce-front)).

 ## License
 This project is licensed under the AUT License.
-See the [LICENSE](LICENSE) file for details.